aws-samples/amazon-sagemaker-tsp-deep-rl/README.md

 ```
 cd SageMaker
 git clone --recurse-submodules https://github.com/aws-samples/amazon-sagemaker-tsp-deep-rl.git
+cd amazon-sagemaker-tsp-deep-rl
 ```

+From here on out, scripts are to be run from the project root.

 **3. Create the virtual environment and install dependencies.**

-This would be a good time to grab a coffee or tea.
-This step takes a few minutes to run.

 ```
-cd amazon-sagemaker-tsp-deep-rl
 scripts/build_env.sh
 ```

+This would be a good time to grab a coffee or tea.
+This step takes a few minutes to run.

 **4. Combine relevant files into single source directory for SageMaker.**